challenge-project/challenge-doc/best-practices.md

 You have to create a problem and manual solution based on position checks.

 If you want the easiest way, create a problem without solutions once you get in contact with item.
+Be aware that this would fail creating challenge in almost every modern map.